top of page

 KADR-KCTN Pumpkin Contests

-KADR-KCTN Radio, Elkader, will be sponsoring two pumpkin contests and the Iowa Championship Buffalo Chip Throw on Sunday, October 15th at Heritage Days.
+KADR-KCTN Radio, Elkader, will be sponsoring two pumpkin contests and the Iowa Championship Buffalo Chip Throw on Sunday, October 13th at Heritage Days.
 The “Carved or Decorated Pumpkin Contest” includes cash prizes for first through third places in two age divisions: 12 years and under, and 13 years and over.
 The “Great Pumpkin Contest” is a search for the largest pumpkin grown in the area.
-They are judged by the total weight plus circumference.
+They are judged by the total weight plus the circumference.
 This contest is divided into two age divisions as well, and cash prizes will be awarded in each division.
-The record for the largest pumpkin at Heritage Days is 1,056 pounds!
+A new record for the largest pumpkin at Heritage Days was set last year by John Frieden with a pumpkin weighing 1,348 pounds!
 All entries should be brought to Osborne Park on Sunday between 11:00 a.m. and 1:00 p.m.
-Judging will take place at 1:00 p.m., winners will be announced by 2:00 p.m.
+Judging will take place at 1:00 p.m. and the winners will be announced by 2:00 p.m.

 The Buffalo Chip Throw will begin at 3 p.m.
 Sunday.
-Prizes will be given for 1st place in 4 divisions: Men’s, Women’s, Boy’s, and Girl’s furthest throw.
+Trophies will be given for 1st place in 4 divisions: Men’s, Women’s, Boy’s, and Girl’s furthest throw.

 For more information on these contests, contact KADR-KCTN Radio at 563-245-1400 or the Osborne Center at 563-245-1516.